hidayat35/dominant-climate-signature-of-African-land-cover-change/README.md

-# Recovery restriction, not degradation acceleration, is the dominant climate signature in African land-system change since 1985
+# Suppressed recovery, not accelerated degradation, is the dominant climate signature of African land-cover change since 198

 This repository contains the **analysis code** for the paper:

-> **Recovery restriction, not degradation acceleration, is the dominant climate signature in African land-system change since 1985**
+> **Suppressed recovery, not accelerated degradation, is the dominant climate signature of African land-cover change since 198**
-> Hidayat Ullah et al. (in preparation, 2026)

-The **derived data** (analysis rasters and published-table / figure-source CSVs) are archived separately on Zenodo at **[Zenodo DOI]** because the rasters exceed GitHub's file-size limits.
+The **derived data** (analysis rasters and published-table / figure-source CSVs) are archived separately on Zenodo at **[[https://doi.org/10.5281/zenodo.20572259]** because the rasters exceed GitHub's file-size limits.

 The paper attributes 30-m land-cover transitions (GLC_FCS30D, 1985–2022) to antecedent drought conditions across the five IPCC AR5 Africa reference regions, using canonical SPEI/SPI series computed from CHIRPS precipitation and TerraClimate potential evapotranspiration.
 The central finding is that climate-driven African land-system change operates primarily through **recovery restriction** (climate gates which areas can recover) rather than **degradation acceleration** (climate forcing additional areas to degrade).